alparslanozdemir/alparslanozdemir/README.md

 - 👋 Hi, I’m @alparslanozdemir.
-Im Computer science & Engineering 4th grade student at Kocaeli University, Turkey.
+I graduated from Computer science & Engineering branch at Kocaeli University, Turkey.
-- 👀 I’m interested in cyber security topics and programming generally.
+- 👀 I’m working as Cyber Security Engineer and interested in cyber security topics and programming generally.
 - 🌱 I’m currently learning C# and hacking stuff.
-- 📫 How to reach me: alparslanozdemir@outlook.com.tr
+- 📫 How to reach me: me@alparslan.io

 <!---
 alparslanozdemir/alparslanozdemir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.